-In the Strategic Portfolios program, MSSB may offer fully integrated wealth management solutions, which may include trusts.
-MSSB will not accept an appointment as, nor will it act as, a trustee (an MSSB affiliate, such as Morgan Stanley Private Bank, National Association, may be serving as trustee for existing accounts and is closed to new accounts).
-In order to offer to you complete solutions, MSSB has created the Consulting Group Trust Services Program ("CG Trust Services") with external trust companies (including external banks which may serve as a corporate trustee) to provide trustee services for the assets in your account while you receive investment advisory services from MSSB.
+In the Custom Investment Outsourcing program, MSSB may offer integrated wealth management solutions, which may include trusts.
+MSSB will not accept an appointment as, nor will it act as, a trustee (an MSSB affiliate, such as Morgan Stanley National Association, may be serving as trustee for existing accounts and is closed to new accounts).
+In order to offer you complete solutions, MSSB has created the Consulting Group Trust Services program ("CG Trust Services") with external trust companies (including external banks which may serve as corporate trustee) to provide trustee services for the assets in your account while you receive investment advisory services from MSSB.

-To receive trustee services through CG Trust Services, you and your attorney will create separate agreements with an external trust company to govern the trust and you will appoint a trustee to act on your behalf; in certain situations, you may appoint separate administration and investment trustees.
+To receive trustee services through CG Trust Services, you and your attorney will create separate agreements with an external trust company to govern the trust and you will appoint a trustee to act on your behalf.
 You or your designees will sign these separate agreements and may pay a separate fee to your attorney.
-External trust companies and MSSB typically charge separate fees to CG Trust Services client accounts for their respective services, which may be higher than fees charged to clients outside of the CG Trust Services Program for comparable services.
-In certain limited circumstances, MSSB will compensate an external trust company for the services it provides to a client account.
+External trust companies and MSSB charge separate fees for their respective services, which may be higher than fees charged to clients outside of the CG Trust Services program for comparable services.
 Neither MSSB nor your Financial Advisor will be paid by the external trust company.
-In certain circumstances, MSSB or an affiliate may pay compensation to or receive an indirect economic benefit from an unrelated third party (see: "Client Referrals and Other Compensation", Item 9 below).
+In certain circumstances, MSSB or an affiliate may pay compensation to or receive indirect economic benefit from an unrelated third party (see: "Client Referrals and Other Compensation", Item 9 below).

-As part of CG Trust Services, you or your selected trustee, with investment authority, may delegate investment discretion directly to MSSB or receive non-discretionary investment advisory services through the programs offered by Consulting Group.
-Additionally, certain external trust companies have contractually agreed to attempt to use the services (including MSSB custody services) described in this Brochure for each CG Trust Services client (and in some cases, former CG Trust Services clients), unless the client has issued contrary instructions, and so long as such use of MSSB services will not cause the external trust company to violate any duty or obligation.
+Certain external third party trust companies have agreed to attempt to use the services (Including MSSB custody services) described in this brochure for each CG Trust Services client, unless the client issued contrary instructions, and so long as such use of MSSB services will not cause the trust company to violate any duty or obligation.
 Consequently, regardless of the external trust company you select, unless you have appointed another custodian, you can custody your assets at MSSB through CG Trust Services.
 Accounts outside of CG Trust Services may be subject to different custody arrangements.
-MSSB has made arrangements to have a number of external trust companies participate in CG Trust Services, as described above.
-While these arrangements are designed to enhance the administrative and operational experience of clients who appoint such an external trust company and MSSB to service the same assets, these arrangements could pose a conflict of interest for MSSB and its representatives by creating an incentive for them to introduce their clients to those external trust companies who have such arrangements with CG Trust Services over other external trust companies.
+MSSB has made arrangements to have a number of external trust companies participate in CG Trust Services as described above.
+While these arrangements are designed to enhance the administrative and operational experience of clients who appoint such an external trust company and MSSB to administer the same assets, these arrangements could pose a conflict of interest for MSSB and its representatives by creating an incentive for them to introduce their clients to those external trust companies who have arrangements with CG Trust Services over other external trust companies.

-The decision to participate in CG Trust Services and the selection of the trustee and attorney are your decision and responsibility.
-MSSB and its affiliates do not provide tax and legal advice (see: "Tax and Legal Considerations", in this Item 4(A) below).
+The decision to participate in CG Trust Services and the selection and compensation of the trustee and the attorney are your decision and responsibility.
+MSSB and its affiliates do not provide tax and legal advice (see "Tax and Legal Considerations", in this Item 4 (A) below.
 For additional information and to determine eligibility for CG Trust Services, please contact your Financial Advisor.